-Trading the financial markets is not for everyone.
-Even the best traders sometimes get it wrong.
-In our experience, most traders at some point in their trading career make at least one losing trade.
-The key is to ensure that your profiting trades outnumber your losses.
+In our experience, most traders will, at some point in their trading career, make at least one losing trade.
+Even the best traders don’t always make a profit.
+But, there are things you can do to try to ensure your profitable trades outnumber your losses.

-Remember, as spread betting is a leveraged product, you are controlling a much larger position than your deposit would normally allow you to trade in the underlying market.
+Remember, as spread betting is a leveraged product, you’re controlling a much larger position than your deposit would normally allow you to trade in the underlying market.
 The advantage of this is that your winning trades can return much greater profits.
-However, the main risk is that your losses can be magnified in exactly the same way as your profits can be.
-This means that risk management should play a crucial role in your trading strategy.
+However, you also run the risk of your losses being magnified in exactly the same way.
+Risk management should play a crucial role in your trading strategy.

-By using the right risk management tools, you could limit potential losses without capping your profit potential.
+By using the right risk management tools, you can limit your potential losses without capping your profit potential.

-During times of market volatility, your trade could sometimes be closed out at a level that is different to your trigger value.
-This is known as market gapping.
-If the market does gap, your closing price could differ from the trigger value you have set.
+SLOs are not infallible, though, because the order will close your trade at the best available price once your pre-set stop value has been triggered.
+This means that during times of market volatility, your trade could sometimes be closed out at a level that is different to your trigger value.
+This is known as ‘market gapping’.
+If the market does gap, your closing price might differ from the trigger value you set.

-Guaranteed Stop Loss Orders are the most efficient risk management tools available.
-They work in the same way as Standard Stop Loss Orders, except they guarantee to close your trade at the trigger value you have set, regardless of underlying market volatility and gapping.
-For this added insurance, Guaranteed Stop Loss Orders incur a small premium (debited from your cash balance), upon confirmation of the order, and minimum distances apply.
+Guaranteed stop loss orders are the most efficient risk-management tools available.
+They work in the same way as standard stop loss orders, except they guarantee to close your trade at the trigger value you set, regardless of underlying market volatility and gapping.
+For this added peace of mind, guaranteed stop loss orders do incur a small premium (debited from your cash balance), on confirmation of the order and minimum distances apply.

-For example purposes, let's say you have bought £2 per point of the Wall Street Index at 10100, and have highlighted 9950 as your maximum loss level, a £300 loss allowance (10100-9950 x £2).
-You can use a Guaranteed Stop Loss Order to ensure that should the Wall Street Index reach 9950, our systems automatically close out your trade at this level, to prevent you from incurring any further losses.
+For example purposes, let's say you've bought £2 per point of the Wall Street Index at 10100, and have highlighted 9950 as your maximum loss level, a £300 loss allowance (10100-9950 x £2).
+You can use a guaranteed stop loss order to ensure that should the Wall Street Index reach 9950, our systems automatically close out your trade at this level: to prevent you from incurring any further losses.

-To limit your trading risk, we recommend that you consider a Guaranteed Stop Loss when you open a new position.
+To limit your trading risk, we recommend that you consider a guaranteed stop loss when you open a new position.
 This will help protect you if the price moves against you.
-See an example of how you could benefit when you use a Stop Loss Order.

 Spread betting, CFDs and Forex trading are leveraged products which can result in losses greater than your initial deposit.
 Ensure you fully understand the risks.